BCadet/arduino-cmake-wrapper/README.md

 ### With Docker

-- run `dockerSetup.sh` to build a docker image with the arduino-ide inside
+- run `docker-compose build`
-- run `dockerBuild.sh` to run into a container to build your project.
+- run `docker-compose run arduino-cmake-wrapper`

+In the .env file, you can set the user id and group id of the user in the container to match yours and the arduino version used (default to 1.8.16).

+In the docker-compose.yml file, you can set the default command to be run at the entry in the docker.

 ### Directly on your host